Lachlan-Mayne/english-notes/Peter/Human Resources.md

 ## Acquisition:
 - The process of hiring the workers needed to meet business objectives
-- Includes determining the labour ne
+- Includes determining the labour needs, attracting candidates, and selecting the right people
+-